-Is Inheritance Tax/Estate Duty Payable When You Die in Singapore?
+Is Inheritance Tax Payable When You Die in Singapore?

-Are you wondering if your assets would be charged for tax after you die?
+Are you wondering if your assets will be subject to tax after you die?
 Not in Singapore, if you die on or after 15 February 2008.

 What is Inheritance Tax?